-Configuring the Magnia SG20
+Configuring the Magnia SG30

-The first time you run the Client Setup Wizard, it automatically continues with the Server Setup Wizard Welcome screen.
+The Client Setup Wizard from the previous section automatically continues with the Server Setup Wizard Welcome screen.
 The Server Setup Wizard performs the initial configuration of your server.
 Configuration choices you make during this server setup process can always be changed later through the server's Administration Web interface.